Donté Greene

-Donté Dominic Greene (born February 21, 1988) is an American former professional basketball player.
+Donté Dominic Greene (born February 21, 1988) is a current American semi-professional basketball player for the Vermont Coyotes of the American Basketball Association.
 He played college basketball for the Syracuse Orange for one year before being selected with the 28th overall pick by the Memphis Grizzlies in the 2008 NBA draft.

 Early life

 Greene was born on the United States Air Force Base in Munich, Germany.
 His mother worked for the National Security Agency.
 In the mid-1990s, Greene's parents divorced.
 Greene then attended school in Japan before returning to Germany and eventually Hanover, Pennsylvania.
 In October 2001, Greene's mother died of a heart attack, and Greene moved to Woodlawn, Baltimore County, Maryland with his father and brother.

 Greene was named as a 2006 USA Men's U18 National Team member on June 26, 2006.
 He averaged 3.5 points and 1.0 rebounds per game as the USA captured a 4–0 mark and the gold medal at the 2006 FIBA Americas U18 Championship for Men in San Antonio, Texas.

 He was a 2007 McDonald's All-American, Maryland's 2007 Gatorade Player of the Year, was named to the Nike Brand All-America Team and selected to play in the 2007 Jordan Classic.
 In the class of 2007, he ranked as the No. 7 overall recruit and No. 2 power forward by Scout.com and as No. 10 overall and the No. 3 small forward by Rivals.com.

 Greene graduated in 2007 from Towson Catholic High School, where he averaged 18.4 points, 6.8 rebounds, 3.0 assists, 2.1 steals and 4.3 blocks per game as a senior in 2006–07, and helped Towson Catholic to a 32–6 record and to its second consecutive Maryland Interscholastic Athletic Association A Conference and Baltimore Catholic League titles.

 Greene again played on Team USA in the 2007 USA Basketball U19 World Championships.
 Although he was slowed by a shoulder injury, Greene played in eight-of-nine contests and averaged 4.3 points and 1.5 rebounds.
 The team took home the silver medal after losing to Serbia in the championship game.